 Prognosticators of all types came out of the woodwork predicting the many changes Jeff Bezos would implement at the healthy foods grocery-store chain.

 One of the more sensible changes is expanding Whole Foods’ delivery network.
-In late September, Amazon launched delivery services in 10 more cities including Detroit, Orlando, and Tulsa.
-Whole Foods now delivers in 48 cities across the U.S.
+Whole Foods now provides two-hour delivery in 90 cities across the U.S.

 Not surprisingly, the predicted drop in prices at Whole Foods, has yet to materialize.

 “While deeper promotional pricing on key items, incremental savings … and increased convenience for Prime Members in the first year under Amazon ownership have caught our eye as consumers, the reality is that Whole Foods pricing on a broad basket has remained largely unchanged,” stated a report from Gordon Haskett Research Advisors.

 Con Agra (CAG)

 In my previous article about the move to plant-based foods, I discussed Hain Celestial (NASDAQ:HAIN), one of the earliest adopters of meatless and vegan alternatives.